-Multi-Criteria Decision Making (MCDM), there are no rigid rules for determining the selection of experts.
-However, in previous studies, experts are generally chosen based two key criteria: on i.
+In Multi- Criteria a D Decision Ma king (MCDM ), the ere are e no rigid rules for determining the selection of experts.
+However, in previous studies, experts are generally chosen two key based on criteria: i.
 Subject-specific knowledge and industry experience, and ii.
 The author's professional and personal connections, often utilizing convenience sampling.

-In this study, in-person interviews were conducted with various stakeholder groups relevant organizations, including: Managers of the North Khorasan Agriculture Organization, Staff from the North Khorasan Regional Water Company, and Managers from North Khorasan Department Environment and Exemplary farmers.
+In this study, in-person interviews were conducted with various stakeholder groups organizations, from relevant including: Managers of the North Khorasan Agriculture Organization, Staff from the North Khorasan Regional Water Company, and Managers from Khorasan Department the North of Environment and Exemplary farmers.
 The questionnaire, consisting primarily of openended items, was designed to explore their views and experiences regarding reducing groundwater consumption in agriculture.
 A total of 57 interviews were conducted (see Table 3).

+Table 3- Frequency of Stakeholder Participation

+Tuble e Trequency of Stancholder Further Putton

-Table 3- Frequency of Stakeholder Participation Participants Class Number of Participants Managers and staff members of the Regional Water Company 2 Agriculture Organization Managers 3 Managers of Natural Resources and Environment Organization 2 Farmers 50 the environmental conditions of the region, the most significant strategies and criteria were identified (see Table 4).
+Participants Class Number of Participants

+Managers and staff members of the Regional Water Company 2

+Agriculture Organization Managers 3

+Managers of Natural Resources and Environment Organization 2

+Farmers 50

+Total 57